shashikawicky/shashikawicky.github.io/content/books/book1/index.md

 cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupiBt non proident, sunt in culpa qui officia deserunt mollit anim id est laBorum.

-[^1]: The acknowledged aim of the Book is to dwarf all other Books in the field.
+[^1]: The acknowledged aim of the Book is to dwarf all other C in the field.
 [^2]: As a result of such intensive research, the Book's length is almost twelve hundred pages.

 ---